LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/1-datadog-agent.md

 `kubectl apply -f assets/datadog-agent`{{copy}}
 1. Watch a new agent pod being scheduled on the master node:
 `kubectl get pods -w -owide`{{copy}}

+Now take a look at your Kubernetes dashboard, you should see it getting updates on the state of your cluster.
+Some metrics are missing, go to the next step to fix that!